Auditions & Scholarships

 Admission and Scholarship Auditions

-All prospective music majors must audition on their major instrument in order to be admitted to the School of Music.
+All prospective music majors must audition in order to be admitted to the School of Music.
 Ideally, these auditions take place in the fall or spring semester for students who will matriculate in the following fall semester.
 Students who plan on starting spring semester should perform their audition during the preceding fall semester.
 See audition requirements below for your instrument.

 Please prepare your audition using this attached document.